johannesuhl/scatterplot_matrix/README.md

 ## scatterplot_crosscorr_matrix.py
 This script generates combined scatterplot-crosscorrelation matrices for an arbitrary number of data columns, given as a pandas dataframe.
-The user can choose which columns are used for color-coding the scatterplots, in the upper triangle of the matrix, the lower triangle contains the crosscorrelation matrix usign Pearson's correlation coefficient.
+The user can choose which columns are used for color-coding the scatterplots, in the upper triangle of the matrix, the lower triangle contains the crosscorrelation matrix using Pearson's correlation coefficient.
 Moreover, the user can chose a data transformation (Percentiles, standardization, column-wise (0,1) scaling) for the scatterplots.

 Exemplary results using the Boston House Prices Dataset (https://scikit-learn.org/stable/datasets/index.html#boston-dataset)